vstinner/misc/cpython/pep-incremental-c-api-changes.rst

   anymore.
 * ``Py_TYPE()`` and ``Py_SIZE()`` macros was converted to static inline functions in a similar way in Python 3.11.
-This change was first done in May 2020 but reverted in November.
-Most affected projects got updated before the `change was done again
+This change was first done in May 2020, but had to be reverted in November.
+Most affected projects were updated before the `change was done again
   <https://github.com/python/cpython/commit/cb15afcccffc6c42cbfb7456ce8db89cd2f77512>`_
   in September 2021.
 See `PEP 674: Py_TYPE() and Py_SIZE() macros
   <https://peps.python.org/pep-0674/#py-type-and-py-size-macros>`_.